How Far We’ve Come

 But God wasn’t finished, yet — and He made it obvious He had heard their prayers.

 Over the next 30 years, athletics rose to NCAA Division 1 prominence.
 The school was granted Carnegie research status, earned additional voluntary accreditations, and turned out the only collegiate debate team in the country to sweep all three national tournament rankings in one year — a feat they repeated eight times.
 The distance learning program pioneered online learning and gathered a hundred thousand students from around the world.

 In 2007, the mantle passed from Rev. Falwell to his son, Jerry Falwell Jr., and the university has flourished in ways its founders saw only in their prayers.

-A billion dollar campus bloomed on the mountain.
-A university humanitarian aid program was founded to send students wherever there is crisis, bringing willing hands and hope to those devastated by hurricanes, fires, and floods.
+A billion-dollar campus bloomed on the mountain.
+A university humanitarian aid program was founded to send students wherever there is a crisis, bringing willing hands and hope to those devastated by hurricanes, fires, and floods.
 Students now routinely partner with faculty to fight human trafficking, innovate solutions to poverty, bring healing to the hurting, and effect lasting social change.
 Alumni carry on the work, empowered by an education that enriched more than just their minds — it nourished their souls.

 Today, Liberty trains pilots, engineers, doctors, nurses, teachers, artists, lawyers, pastors — professionals in almost every field who love God, serve others, and are the very best at what they are called to be.
 It trains Champions for Christ.

-Because on the mountain stands a university.
-And God still isn’t finished.
+Because on the mountain stands a university, and God still isn’t finished.